TheAnarchoX/TheAnarchoX/README.md

 I'm a longtime supporter of open‑source.
 I contribute to and maintain public repositories, and advocate for transparency and collaborative innovation in all my projects.
 My GitHub profile highlights a mixture of personal tools and forks—ranging from a Formula 1 race‑timing client in C# to small utilities like **buniform** reflecting my diverse interests.

-## Values and identity

-Freedom of thought, critical thinking, and the open‑source philosophy shape how I approach both tech and life.
-I'm transgender (mtf) and use **they/them** pronouns.
-I believe that authenticity and empathy are foundational to healthy teams and communities, and I strive to create environments where diverse perspectives are not only accepted but celebrated.

 ## Get in touch

 If you're interested in distributed systems, applied AI, or collaborative software design, feel free to reach out.
 You can find me on **X** (formerly Twitter) at [@TheAnarchoX](https://twitter.com/TheAnarchoX).
 I'm always open to discussing new ideas, mentoring, or exploring potential collaborations.